DanielGiljam/nextjs-global-app-state/README.md

 The library is written in TypeScript and has custom types, so you can enjoy the benefits of code completion and IntelliSense when using the library.

-The library supports tree shaking.
-Import only the parts you need and minimize the bundle size of whatever you're working on.

 ## Basic Usage

 Add `nextjs-global-app-state` as a dependency to your Next.js project.